AssemblyScript/website/src/introduction.md

 :::

 ::: tip Can AssemblyScript be used outside of the browser?
 Absolutely!
 AssemblyScript modules are self-contained and run anywhere where WebAssembly is supported.
+There is also the option to [target WASI](/concepts.md#targeting-wasi).
 :::

 ::: tip Why the strange name?